Here we run through a few best-practices when building an enterprise architecture roadmap, and provide a structure to set your course.

 - Go live date, end of support date, end of extended support date.

 - How fine-grained should the roadmap be?
-Monthly, quarterly, yearly, decades?
+Monthly, quarterly, yearly?

-- What visualizations suit you best?
-Gantt chart, Milestone chart, Sunset chart, Sankey diagram?
+- What visualizations communicate your plans and analysis best?
+Gantt chart, Milestone chart, Heatmap, Capability Map, Graph View?
 Something else?

 Once you’ve considered all these questions you’ll be in a good position to choose which style of roadmap will work for you.
 We believe there are 4 basic types of EA roadmaps: